thagui/kube-inspec/README.md

 - Using a Python script that connect to the FreeIPA server and fetch all the hosts.
 - For each host, scanning them with Inspec using the Git repo passed as an environment variable
 - For each host, posting the result to an ElasticSearch
+- Defining a cronjob in k8s to do this !

 ## How can I use this